FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 ```

-The outpu warning looks like this:
+The output warning looks like this:
 ```
 ...
 WARNING: Field /entry/instrument/beam_incident/wavelength/@units written without documentation.
 ...
 ```

-# 2.1.1 Installation verfiy_nexus
+# 1.1.1 Installation of verify_nexus

-Aside of read_nexus, there is a second functionality from pynxtools.
+Aside from read_nexus, there is a second functionality from pynxtools.
 This method is currently in development (Aug 2024).
 This function is called: verify\_nexus.
 Therefore, you have to use the development install, until this function is published.

 Do this to install pynxtools with verify\_nexus